-> - The number of sprints required are decided to complete the selected set of features (ranges from 1-4 weeks).
+- We decide the number of sprints required to complete the selected features (ranges from 1-4 weeks).

-> - The self-organized team picks tasks from the product backlog that can be completed in the given sprint and begins the task work.
+- The self-organized team picks tasks from the product backlog that can be completed in the given sprint and begins the task work.

-> - The team focuses on meeting the sprint goals; thus are protected from any sort of interruptions.
+- The team focuses on meeting the sprint goals; thus, they are protected from interruptions.

-> - Sprint backlog can never be changed; however, while preparing the next sprint, the product backlog can be changed.
+- We can never change the sprint backlog.
+However, while preparing for the next sprint, we can change the product backlog.

-> - Within each sprint, the team meets for 15 minutes to discuss the daily progress.
+- Within each sprint, the team meets for 15 minutes to discuss the daily progress.
 It is called a Scrum meeting.

 - At the end of each sprint, the team gathers feedback based on which their next week’s sprint depends.